Classical and quantum thermodynamics in a non-equilibrium regime: Application to Stirling engine: Reflections on motive power of heat

-Here, as the conjugate variable for $\beta(t)$, we chose the internal energy $U_{\rm A}^{\rm qst}$, which is considered a fundamental variable in thermodynamics, but enthalpy $H_{\rm A}^{\rm qst}$ could also be chosen.\cite{KT24JCP1} In such case, there are also two entropies, one involving both extensive variables (Clasius entropy or C-entropy) and one for intensive variable with respect to external forces (Boltzmann entropy or B-entropy).
-The B-entropy and M-entopy are related to the others by the Legendre transformations between $U_{\rm A}^{\rm qst}$ and $H_{\rm A}^{\rm qst}$ and the values do not change, although the former inculdes one intensive variable whereas the later includes extensive variables only.
-However, there is no explicit relationship between C-entropy and M-entropy, because the Legendre transformation between two entropy in the $U_{\rm A}^{\rm qst}$ representation and the $H_{\rm A}^{\rm qst}$ representation are different.
+Here, as the conjugate variable for $\beta(t)$, we chose the internal energy $U_{\rm A}^{\rm qst}$, which is considered a fundamental variable in thermodynamics.
+As demonstrated in our previous paper,\cite{KT24JCP1} enthalpy $H_{\rm A}^{\rm qst}$ could also be chosen as the conjugate variable for $\beta(t)$.
+In such a case, there are also two entropies, one involving both extensive variables (Clausius entropy or C-entropy) and one intensive variable with respect to external forces (Boltzmann entropy or B-entropy).
+The B-entropy and M-entropy values are related to the others by Legendre transformations between $U_{\rm A}^{\rm qst}$ and $H_{\rm A}^{\rm qst}$ and the values do not change, although the former includes one intensive variable, whereas the latter includes extensive variables only.
+However, there is no explicit relationship between C-entropy and M-entropy, because the Legendre transformations between two entropies in the $U_{\rm A}^{\rm qst}$ representation and the $H_{\rm A}^{\rm qst}$ representation are different.
 (See Appendix D in Ref. \onlinecite{KT24JCP1}).
-In any case, the Massieu--Planck potentials are entropic potentials.\cite{Guggenheim1986}
+The Massieu and Planck potentials are equivalent to the entropy potentials introduced earlier.\cite{Guggenheim1986}